Benny Walker Charitable Trust

 - May operate on an invitation-only or relationship-based model

-- Grant recipients identified include organizations with strong regional presence in Cumbria
+- Grant recipients identified include organisations with strong regional presence in Cumbria

-Recommendation: Prospective applicants should contact the trust directly by phone to inquire about funding opportunities and application procedures.
+Recommendation: Prospective applicants may wish to inquire through the Charity Commission register or make contact through local Cumbrian charitable networks.
 Given the size and strategic nature of grants awarded, the trust likely engages in detailed discussions with potential partners before committing to multi-year funding.

 Decision Timeline

 Not publicly disclosed.
-Given the scale of multi-year commitments (5-year programs), decision-making likely involves substantial due diligence and may take several months.
+Given the scale of multi-year commitments (5-year programmes), decision-making likely involves substantial due diligence and may take several months.

 Success Rates